MatthewGerber/raspberry-py/docs/raspberry-py/remote-gpio.md

 generation, which are explained below.

 # Apache HTTP Server
-This example uses Apache, which is simple to configure on Ubuntu for Raspberry Pi (see [here](../index.md) for Ubuntu installation on Raspberry Pi).
-Any modern HTTP server should suffice.
-[Install and configure](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) an Apache HTTP server.
-An example site configuration file can be found [here](rpy-rest.conf), though beware of security vulnerabilities like lack of HTTPS and potential exposure of files.
+This example uses Apache, which is simple to configure on Ubuntu for Raspberry Pi.
+See [here](../index.md) for Ubuntu installation on Raspberry Pi and [here](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) for Apache HTTP server installation.
+An example Apache site configuration file can be found [here](rpy-rest.conf), though beware of security vulnerabilities like lack of HTTPS and potential exposure of files.
 Following initial Apache installation, edit the `rpy-rest.conf` file so that the relevant paths match your local file system.
-Then proceed as follows:
+Then proceed as follows to install and enable the site:
 ```shell
 sudo cp /path/to/rpy-rest.conf /etc/apache2/sites-available
 sudo a2ensite rpy-rest.conf